ppy/osu-wiki/news/2025/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap.md

 ![](/wiki/shared/news/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap/elexire.png)

-[elexire](https://osu.ppy.sh/users/9206093) may not be as known as the other members of the pooling team, but their work is nothing short of impressive.
+::elexire::{ user-id=9206093 } may not be as known as the other members of the pooling team, but their work is nothing short of impressive.
 Their tournament experience across multiple community tournaments did not go unnoticed by the rest of mappool selectors, leading straight to their addition to the team as of last year.
 Let's get their perspective working as a pooler as they begin to shape the osu!mania 4K World Cups of tomorrow!

 <div class="news-chat-quote__text-container">